Beyond Bricks and Mortar: Building More Inclusive Cities to Lift the Urban Poor

-At a workshop on Jan.
-14, urban specialists looked at ways to better prepare for the historic influx of migrant families and the huge spatial transformation underway in cities around the globe.
+At a recent workshop, urban specialists looked at ways to better prepare for the historic influx of migrant families and the huge spatial transformation underway in cities around the globe.

 In Sub-Saharan Africa, 200 million people were living in slums in 2010, nearly 62 percent of the region’s urban population, according to estimates by UN-Habitat.

 Exclusion from society – the focus of the workshop and the case in nearly all slums – only serves to make poverty worse, said Luis Bettencourt, a professor of complex systems at the Santa Fe Institute.

 It’s difficult to hold a job or raise healthy children without access to water, transportation, and sanitation.
 And the few informal settlements that do have access to basic services often pay nine or 10 times more than other utility customers, he said.

 Bettencourt’s Santa Fe Institute is joining with Shack/Slum Dwellers International (SDI) to develop a database that organizes information on 7,000 slums worldwide, allowing a comprehensive analysis of slums, a comparison of settlements, and more comparative information on social inclusion.
 The data was collected by citizens who lived in the slums and mapped their own settlements.

 “Facts such as one communal water tap for every 800 households in a slum are so powerful that they convince government officials why they need to improve living conditions.
 Information becomes a tool for engaging government and is much more effective than the past practices of picketing and confrontation,” said Celine D’Cruz, SDI Coordinator.